sandeshshende/Lending_Club_Case_Study/README.md

 This project was inspired by the UpGrad IITB Programme and serves as a case study for the Machine Learning and Artificial Intelligence course.

 ## Contact
-Created by Sanjay Barnwal and Sandesh Shende - feel free to reach out!
+Created by Sanjay Barnwal and Sandesh Shende.

 ## License
 This project is open-source and available without restrictions.